 As of the date of this blog, there are over 280,000 contractors in the state of California.
-The public can search for actively licensed contractors at their site.
-With so many operating contractors, California like many states requires contractors to be licensed and provide a surety bond to protect the general public.
-A California contractor bond is a three-party guarantee between a surety company, contractor and the State of California.
-It protects consumers from construction defects and other license law violations.
-It also protects construction employees for wages they are owed.
-To avoid disciplinary action against the license, contractors must abide by the rules and regulations that were created by the Contractor State License Board.
-If a contractor doesn’t comply with the state law, claims may be filed with the surety company by an employee, supplier, or customer.
+With so many operating contractors, California like many states requires contractors to be licensed and have a California Contractor License Bond to protect the general public.
+A California Contractor License Bond is a three-party guarantee between a contractor (The Principal), a surety (the bond company), and State of California (The Obligee).
+It protects consumers and employees from license law violations.
+To avoid disciplinary action against their license and license bond, contractors must abide by the rules and regulations that were created by the Contractor State License Board.
+If a contractor does not comply with the state law, claims may be filed with the surety bond company.

-A bond must be in place before the Contractor State License Board will issue or renew a license.
-Therefore, most contractors operating in the state of California will need this bond.
+A Contractor License Bond must be in place before the Contractor State License Board will issue or renew a license.
+Therefore, most contractors operating in the state of California will need this type of contractor license bond.